How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 • Retention rate at 12 months: Percentage of customers still active after one year

-• Revenue concentration: How much revenue comes from top 10% of customers
+• Revenue concentration: How much revenue comes from your top 10% of customers

-Finsi's retention intelligence platform tracks these metrics automatically and identifies which strategies are driving the most CLV improvement, so you can double down on what works and stop investing in what does not.
+That instrumentation is exactly what we built into Finsi's retention intelligence platform: it tracks these metrics automatically and surfaces which strategies are actually moving CLV, so you can double down on what's working and stop spending on what isn't.

 Frequently Asked Questions